schoi74/comparing-household-income-baltimore-essex-county/README.md

-# Household income and Employement rate in Baltimore, MD and Essex county, MA
+# Household income and Employement rate in Baltimore, MD and Essex county, MA with Opportunity Atlas Data

 ## Background